marcotallone/deep-learning-project/README.md

 conda activate pytorch
 ```

 In case you want to run the scripts in a HPC cluster these steps might be necessary.
 Refer to your cluster documentation for Python packages usage and installation.
+For completeness we link the relevant [documentation for the ORFEO cluster](https://orfeo-doc.areasciencepark.it/HPC/python-environment/) that we used for the project.